ITS-Help-Desk/CaseClaim/README.md

     - When a lead pings a case, they can provide a description and a severity level.
     - This feedback will be shared with the tech in a private thread.
 - /help
-    - Shows all of commands for the bot with descriptions.
+    - Shows all commands for the bot with descriptions.
+- /caseinfo **\<case_num>**
+    - Allows a lead or a tech to see the history of a case and see who's worked on it previously.
+    - Techs can see who's worked on the case and the timestamp.
+    - Leads can see the case comments in addition to who's worked on it and the timestamp.
+- /mycases
+    - Allows a user to see a list of cases they've worked on.
+    - Shows a paginated list containing the time and case numbers.
 - /mickie
     - A fun command that essentially allows users to ping the bot and ensure it's online.
+## Commands (for Leads)
 - /ping **<case_num>** **\<user>**
     - Allows a lead to manually ping a case and provide feedback to a tech.
     - Leads are able to write a description and severity level, which will be shared with the tech in a private thread.